 - Reducing air pollution in the Imperial Valley

-- Establishing setbacks urban oil drilling in Los Angeles
+- Establishing setbacks for urban oil drilling in Los Angeles

 - Opposing a Peabody permit for coal mining on Hopi and Navajo land in Arizona

-In addition to our clinical work, the Emmett Institute hosts public events and symposia with speakers focused on environmental justice issues.
-And our faculty frequently comment on environmental justice issues in local and national media.
+In addition to our clinical work, the Emmett Institute hosts public events and symposia with speakers focused on environmental justice issues, including our spring 2021 symposium, Environmental Justice in the United States: Taking Stock under President Biden.
+Our faculty frequently comment on environmental justice issues in local and national media.

 Emmett Institute faculty are expanding our institutional work on environmental justice and improving the representation of environmental justice leaders and issues in legal organizations where our faculty serve as board members, including the California Lawyers Association, Environmental Law Institute, and others.